The-DigitalAcademy/RegiPro/README.md

 2. **Business Registration:**

    - `POST /responses` - Submit business or idea for business plan generation.
-   - `GET  /responses` - Retrieve businesses or idea listed by a user.
+   - `GET  /responses` - Retrieve businesses or idea listed by a user including the business plan.
    - `GET  /responses/:id` - Retrieve specific business or idea by its unique ID listed by a user.

 3. **Business Plan Generation:**

    - `POST /business-plan/generate` - Generate a business plan using OpenAI.

-4. **ABSA Business Product Recommendations:**
-   - `POST /business-plan` - Submit business plan link for storage to the database.
-   - `GET  /business-plan` - Retrieve business plan for a specific business.

 ### Database Schema